Fusion2010/My-Incredible-Dissertation/README.md

 # Dissertation

 This repository contains the codebase for my dissertation project, which focuses on implementing and exploring various optimization algorithms for solving a specific problem.
-The problem revolves around [briefly describe the problem here].

 ## Files and Modules

 ### 1. `Automatic.m`